nixworks/public/news/2013/06/7/README.md

 ##### David Cameron
 ### [UK premier David Cameron attracts criticism for attending the 61st annual summit of the secretive Bilderberg Group at The Grove, Watford. ](/news/2013/06/7/uk-premier-david-cameron-attracts-criticism-for-attending-the-61st-annual-summit-of-the-secretive-bilderberg-group-at-the-grove-watford.md)
-_Context: the 61st annual summit, The Grove, Watford, David Cameron, Bilderberg Group_
+_Context: The Grove, Watford, David Cameron, Bilderberg Group, the 61st annual summit_

 #####
 ### [The US government comes under heavy criticism at home and abroad when news of its secret PRISM surveillance program to monitor emails and other person information is leaked. ](/news/2013/06/7/the-us-government-comes-under-heavy-criticism-at-home-and-abroad-when-news-of-its-secret-prism-surveillance-program-to-monitor-emails-and-ot.md)